-The historical time series of all these patterns have interannual and multi-year variability that is mostly internal atmospheric stochastic variability rather than driven by external forcing such as greenhouse gas warming.
+The historical time series of all these patterns have inter-annual and multi-year variability that is mostly internal atmospheric stochastic variability rather than driven by external forcing such as greenhouse gas warming.
 The cause of multi-year persistence to these patterns is not well understood.
 The winter AO was negative up to the late 1980s (except for the early 1970s), had a large positive sign in the early 1990s, and is mostly variable since then.
 The PNA/PDO had a large shift in the mid-1970s and is variable and slightly positive since then.
 The NAO was also positive in the 1990s and variable since then.
 The NAO had an extreme negative winter in 2010 and an extreme positive winter in 2015.
 In the early 2000s a strong AD helped to reinforce summer sea ice loss (Wang et al., 2009).
-Since the IPCC 5th Assessment Report (AR5) much variability in Northern Hemispheric atmospheric modes remains driven by internal atmospheric processes (medium confidence).
+Since AR5 there is medium evidence and medium confidence that much variability in Northern Hemispheric atmospheric modes remains driven by internal atmospheric processes.